MESEFA Trading 10.6% Lower This Week (SEFA)

 Buying and Selling MESEFA

-It is usually not currently possible to buy alternative cryptocurrencies such as MESEFA directly using U.S. dollars.
-Investors seeking to trade MESEFA should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+It is usually not presently possible to buy alternative cryptocurrencies such as MESEFA directly using U.S. dollars.
+Investors seeking to acquire MESEFA should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy MESEFA using one of the exchanges listed above.

 Receive News & Updates for MESEFA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MESEFA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.